klequis/klequis.io/site/content/blog/installing-mongodb-on-ubuntu/index.md

 >
 > You could include your password in the above command as `-p yourPassword` but this would put your password in the [bash](https://www.gnu.org/software/bash/) history file which can be read by an attacker.
 Don't do it!.

 ## Create testUser

 If you are not already logged in as 'superUser', follow the steps in the section above.

 Now create testUser.
-The command specifies
+The command specifies:

 - `user: "testUser"`: The username is 'testUser'.
 - `pwd: "karl"`: The user's password is 'karl'.